yourboirusty/ticket_overlord/README.md

 ## How to launch
  1. Copy `.env.template` to `.env` and customize it to your liking
  2. `docker-compose up -d`
- 3. You can access the app on `localhost:8080`
+ 3. You can access the app on `localhost:8080`, database has been initialized and you are free to browse the API

 ## Main concepts
 ### Program flow